March 6, 2025

 After President Donald Trump cut Palestinian aid in 2018, the Biden administration in 2021 reinstated help for Palestinians in Gaza and the West Bank, sending more than $360 million that year.

-At the time, Secretary of State Antony Blinken said the aid would be used for “urgent, humanitarian reconstruction assistance for Gaza” after an 11-day war between Israel and Hamas in May 2021.
+At the time, then-Secretary of State Antony Blinken said the aid would be used for “urgent, humanitarian reconstruction assistance for Gaza” after an 11-day war between Israel and Hamas in May 2021.

 How has Israel ensured that humanitarian aid reaches civilians?

-In mid-December, Israel reopened the Kerem Shalom Crossing between Israel and the southern Gaza Strip to allow more aid into the territory.
-And for the first time, Israel recently opened the Karni crossing to facilitate more aid delivery into northern Gaza.
+In December 2023, Israel reopened the Kerem Shalom Crossing between Israel and the southern Gaza Strip to allow more aid into the territory.
+Israel also opened the Karni crossing to facilitate more aid delivery into northern Gaza.
 Karni was previously closed after Hamas terror attacks in 2011.
-Additionally, Israel has also opened up another new route into northern Gaza known as Crossing 96, a new gateway into the enclave set up next to Kibbutz Be'eri.
-On March 27, 25 aid trucks reached northern Gaza through this crossing, an increase from seven that arrived the previous night.

 Meanwhile, as vital infrastructure is being repaired, some 21 bakeries inside Gaza have been providing over 2 million bread loafs, rolls, and pita breads daily for the local population.